labd/go-commercelayer-sdk/api/docs/OrderAmountPromotionRuleUpdateData.md

 UnsetId ensures that no value is present for Id, not even an explicit nil
 ### GetAttributes

-`func (o *OrderAmountPromotionRuleUpdateData) GetAttributes() PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleIdRequestDataAttributes`
+`func (o *OrderAmountPromotionRuleUpdateData) GetAttributes() PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *OrderAmountPromotionRuleUpdateData) GetAttributesOk() (*PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleIdRequestDataAttributes, bool)`
+`func (o *OrderAmountPromotionRuleUpdateData) GetAttributesOk() (*PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *OrderAmountPromotionRuleUpdateData) SetAttributes(v PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleIdRequestDataAttributes)`
+`func (o *OrderAmountPromotionRuleUpdateData) SetAttributes(v PATCHOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.